openvinotoolkit/openvino/docs/install_guides/installing-openvino-windows.md

 For information on Sample Applications, see the [Inference Engine Samples Overview](../IE_DG/Samples_Overview.md).

 Congratulations, you have finished the installation of the Intel® Distribution of OpenVINO™ toolkit for Windows*.
-To learn more about how the Intel® Distribution of OpenVINO™ toolkit works, the Hello World tutorial and other resources are provided below.

 ## <a name="uninstall"></a>Uninstall the Intel® Distribution of OpenVINO™ Toolkit
 Follow the steps below to uninstall the Intel® Distribution of OpenVINO™ Toolkit from your system: